mvpatel2000/Battlecode2020/README.md

 # smite
-This is the [Battlecode 2020](https://battlecode.org) repository of smite.
+This is the [Battlecode 2020](https://battlecode.org) repository of team smite.
 We placed second in the final tournament.

 ## Strategy Report
 Our strategy report is coming soon.